LazaroOnline/FortiConnect/README.md

 Optionally if you are on Windows and have the FortiClient opened, it can also write the credentials and email code in the FortiClient VPN UI.

 # Console Mode
+See issues in the comments of this [Stack-Overflow question](https://stackoverflow.com/questions/65208298/how-to-run-dotnet-core-console-application-that-shows-the-console-window-or-not/65212930#65212930).
 This app can run in console mode if any of the console actions are passed as parameters:
 - `GetEmailVpnCode`
 - `LoginToVpn`